Boxers

 Extravagant Expenditure

 Throughout his professional career, Tyson spent his wealth with ease, which led to significant financial hardships in the early 2000s.
 This included spending millions on luxury cars and mansions, as most athletes do.
-According to the bankruptcy filing, in just a three-year period after his release from prison, he spent a reported $4.5 million on 19 vehicles, which he purchased for his friends.
+According to the bankruptcy filing, in just three years after his release from prison, he spent a reported $4.5 million on 19 vehicles that he purchased for his friends.

 In that same period, he also spent millions on the following: